The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Conclusions

 \section{Conclusions}

-In this paper we have presented a novel method to infer the deployment of inbound SAV for IPv4 and IPv6 address spaces.
-Our measurements covered more than 55\% of all IPv4 autonomous systems (27\% for IPv6) and 28\% of all IPv4 BGP prefixes (8\% for IPv6).
-We show that over 90\% of those are fully or partially vulnerable to inbound spoofing.
+In this paper, we have presented a novel method to infer the deployment of inbound SAV for the IPv4 and IPv6 address spaces.
+We have measured the filtering policies of 52\% of routable IPv4 ASes (26\% for IPv6) and 28\% of all the IPv4 BGP prefixes (almost 9\% for IPv6).
+We show that most of the networks for which we obtained measurements are consistently or partially vulnerable to spoofing of inbound~traffic.

-Open DNS resolvers have been extensively used for reflection and amplification DDoS attacks in recent years.
-We found 3,615,781 IPv4 and 13,899 IPv6 open resolvers, the latter being 13 times more than the previous work.
-New ways to misuse open resolvers are constantly emerging.
-One of the most-recently discovered attacks, namely the NXNSAttack, can exploit open recursive resolvers in DDoS attacks to reach an amplification factor of up to 1620.
-Even worse, the NXNSAttack can be combined with \textit{inbound} spoofing: this provides an additional 4,251,189 closed resolvers for IPv4 (103,012 for IPv6) that can either be attacked themselves or misused against other victims.
+Reflection DDoS attacks have extensively used open DNS resolvers in recent years.
+We have found 5.3M IPv4 and 16K IPv6 open resolvers.
+New ways to misuse open resolvers constantly emerge.
+For example, NXNSAttack can exploit open recursive resolvers to reach an amplification factor of up to 1,620.
+Even worse, spoofing of inbound traffic combined with the NXNSAttack results in additional 2.5M closed resolvers for IPv4 (100K for IPv6) that might be either vulnerable themselves or possibly misused against other victims.

-Open resolvers, when not resolving spoofed queries, identify the presence of inbound SAV.
-We found that while many providers deploy consistent filtering policies network-wide, there are cases when a single network is only partially protected from inbound spoofing.
-The results indicate that network complexity is one of the factors that prevent operators from correctly configuring packet filtering.
-Overall, the proportion of non-vulnerable networks is much lower compared to partially or fully vulnerable to inbound spoofing.
+Open resolvers when they do not resolve spoofed queries identify the presence of inbound SAV at the edge of the tested network or filtering in transit.
+We found that while many providers deploy consistent filtering policies network-wide, there are cases when a single network is only partially protected from spoofing of inbound traffic.
+The results indicate that different network characteristics are factors that prevent operators from correctly configuring packet filtering.
+Overall, the proportion of non-vulnerable networks is much lower compared to networks with the consistent or partial absence of inbound SAV.

-We have identified and fingerprinted dual-stacked DNS resolvers and shown that at the individual host level inbound filtering is slightly less deployed in IPv6 than IPv4.
-This also holds for dual-stack autonomous systems.
-This finding is not surprising given that IPv6 address space tends to be less secured than~IPv4.
+We have identified and fingerprinted dual-stack DNS resolvers and shown that at the individual host level, inbound filtering is generally deployed consistently for IPv4 and IPv6.
+In the remaining few cases, the IPv4 part is more secure than IPv6.
+This observation also holds for dual-stack ASes.